-There is an increasing number of urban gardeners – the people who essentially want to have their own farms, yet don’t have enough space in their backyard to plant a lawn.
+There is an increasing number of urban gardeners – the people who essentially want to have their own mini farms, yet don’t have enough space in their backyard to plant a lawn.
 Space is not stopping them though – and why should it when you can grow… up?

 The Many Benefits of Vertical Gardening